How to start an email (with examples)

 Looking for a fresh start for your email?

-Whether you’re tired of your current email and looking for a more privacy-focused email provider, or tired of all the invasive ads that pop up on your screen in Gmail while you are trying to focus on writing emails...
-We have the perfect solution for you – Tuta Mail!
+Whether you’re tired of your current email and looking for a more privacy-focused email provider, or tired of all the invasive ads that pop up on your screen and want to delete Gmail.
+We have the perfect solution for you – Tuta Mail.

 Tuta is a privacy-focused email provider and calendar service that’s open source.
 With Tuta Mail, the user’s privacy and security is of top concern.
-That’s why the entire mailbox is end-to-end encrypted - including your contact list, subject line and even the Tuta Calendar.
+That’s why the entire mailbox is end-to-end encrypted - including your contact list, subject line, email body and all attachments, and even the Tuta Calendar.

 The Tuta app is available on your device.

-Tuta Mail is available on all platforms, has free desktop client for Linux, macOS and Windows as well as free mobile apps for Android and iPhones.
+Tuta Mail is available on all platforms, has free desktop clients for Linux, macOS, and Windows as well as free mobile apps for Android and iPhone.
 Creating a new free, and private email address has never been easier.